 When you use the app to share your computer with someone, that person will see your email address and have full control of your computer, including access to your applications, files, emails, documents and history.
 Share with caution.

-1. Open a new tab in Chrome by clicking the open a new tab icon at the top of your browser window.
-Click the apps list button apps list button in the launcher if you're using a Chrome device.
+- Open a new tab in Chrome by clicking the icon at the top of your browser window.
+Click the apps list button in the launcher if you're using a Chrome device.
 Windows 8 users, you can only access a shared computer on the Desktop mode.

-2. Click the Chrome Remote Desktop App icon to open the Chrome Remote Desktop app.
+- Click the icon to open the Chrome Remote Desktop app.

 Remove Chrome Remote Desktop app from Chrome